demergent-labs/blog/introducing-azle-and-demergent-labs.md

 But there are a few problems with using Motoko and Rust on the IC.
 Let's start with Rust.

 Rust is a very difficult language to learn.
 It's a systems or low-level language.
 It gives you extreme control over many aspects of the environment it runs in, and thus is more unwieldly.
 It's a beautiful language that I love to use, but many developers (especially newcomers to programming in general) will have an extremely difficult time learning Rust.
-Even though it is a joy to use once you get over the learning curve and has many ergonomic features that many other low-level languages don't have, it is still a low-level language.
 There's a reason that high-level languages exist.

 Motoko is a high-level language.
 It abstracts away many of the difficulties of low-level languages like Rust.
 That's why developers love high-level languages, they are simply easier to use.
 But Motoko is a very new language.
 It lacks a large community, documentation, videos, blog posts, podcasts, and expertise.
 It is simply a new language, and there hasn't been sufficient time nor interest for these things to arise.